Release Notes

 Upgrading existing XDCR clusters for Dynamic Schema Change

 Volt Active Data V12.3 introduces a new feature, dynamic schema change for XDCR clusters.
 To use this feature, clusters must be configured to enable the feature and must be using the latest DR protocol.
 However, existing clusters that upgrade from earlier versions will not automatically use the new protocol.
-Instead, you must explicitly upgrade the DR protocol using the voltadmin protocol --upgrade command.
+Instead, you must explicitly upgrade the DR protocol using the voltadmin dr protocol --update command.

 First, to use dynamic schema change you must enable the feature in the configuration file.
 This must be done when you initialize the cluster which, for existing XDCR clusters, is easiest to when performing the version upgrade.
 To upgrade XDCR clusters, you must drop the cluster from the XDCR environment, upgrade the software, then reinitialize and restart the cluster.
 While reinitializing the cluster, add the <schemachange enabled="true"/> element to the configuration file.
 For example: